jjf3/mediacore/README.md

 | Transmission | Download client | Complete | [Setup Guide](./docs/transmission-setup.md) |
 | WebGrab+ | EPG data acquisition | To Do | [Setup Guide](./docs/webgrab-setup.md) |

-## Maintenance
-See the Maintenance Guide for routine maintenance tasks.

 ## Architecture
 The system uses Docker containers orchestrated with Docker Compose.
 See the Architecture Document [Setup Guide](./docs/architecture.md) for details.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.